Why Does It Hurt So Much?

 *Do you ever dream that you & your ex-partner are still together, & the dream is so vivid & wonderful that when you wake up, you find yourself in agony over the reality that it was just a dream?

-*Do you miss the way he smells, the way his voice called out your name, the way he held your hand, or the way he kissed your forehead?
+*Do you miss the way he held your hand, or the way he kissed your forehead?

 *Does his name being mentioned send you into a massive anxiety episode?

-It can feel like torture to lose someone that has been in your life for so long, especially if it wasn't your decision.
-And it's crazy the things that you remember & miss about your ex.
-These things make it seem impossible to feel that you will actually get over him/her.
+It can feel like torture to lose someone that has been in your life for so long, especially if it wasn't your decision to leave.
+And it's crazy the things that you remember & miss the most about your former spouse.
+Many times it's the little things that hit you.
+And these things make it impossible to believe that you will actually get over him.
 But trust me, you will.
 And you are not going crazy.
 It's perfectly normal to yearn for the littlest things when you have shared a life together & suddenly they are gone.

-When my ex-husband & I split up, my friends were not allowed to say his name for awhile.
-Hearing his name would instantly make my heart race, & my stomach sink.
-And, in the beginning, I spent weeks on my kitchen floor, crying until I ran out of tears and surrounded by a sea of Kleenex.
+*When my ex-husband & I split up, friends were not allowed to say his name.
+Hearing his name would instantly make my heart race & my stomach sink.

 I could not stop thinking about the how & the why.
 And I relived the things we said to one another over & over again.
 I couldn't see how it would be possible for me to recover from this heart ache at the time.
 I was grieving and the pain was so intense, almost too much to bear.
 I now understood the true meaning of the metaphor "broken heart."'